withastro/astro/.changeset/metal-pumas-walk.md

 node ./dist/server/entry.mjs
 ```

-To enable standalone mode set the new `mode` to `'standalone'` option in your Astro config:
+To enable standalone mode, set the new `mode` to `'standalone'` option in your Astro config:

 ```js
 import { defineConfig } from 'astro/config';